 |Most Backward Class (MBC) & Denotified Communities (DC)||20.00%|

 |Scheduled Caste-Aruthathiyars (SCA)||3.00%|

 Seat Allocation - Graphical Form

-Any student preparing for TANCET can strategize better only if he or she has some knowledge about seat allocation after the TANCET 2020 exam.
+Any student preparing for TANCET can strategize better only if he or she has some knowledge about seat allocation with respect to the TANCET eligibility criteria and after the exam.
 Here, we have disclosed the figures in graphical format.

 Along with knowing the TANCET eligibility criteria, candidates should also go through the reservation criteria of the exam for reference.
 The TANCET reservation criteria based on the category in which the candidates belong is depicted below in the form of a table.
 Candidates can visit the TANCET Counselling page for further details.

 |Category of the Candidates||Required Percentage|